 Both scholarship winners are recognized at the ALTA Conference and conference fees will be waived for both days.
 The recipients can use the scholarship at their discretion.

 The ALTA Foundation supports programs that enhance the self-esteem of students with dyslexia.
 In keeping with that philosophy, the Foundation has established the I Believe in Myself Scholarship.
 The I Believe in Myself scholarship is available to current students ages 9 through 17 of ALTA members in good standing.
-Applicants will submit a short essay explaining why art is important in their life.
+Applicants will submit a short essay explaining why art is important in his or her life.
 Submissions are due February 1.
 The winner will be announced at the Annual ALTA Conference and receive a $250 scholarship toward art lessons of their choice underwritten by ALTA member, Ms. Joan Hogge.

 Your contribution to the ALTA Foundation may: